How to Make Fresh Fettuccine Pasta

 The name “Fettuccine” is more used abroad (as for the famous Fettuccine Alfredo) because many Italian immigrants to the Americas came from Southern Italy, where they used this name for this amazing pasta.

-Why didn’t we Put Salt in the Dough?
+Why There is NO Salt in the Dough?

 In Romagna making fresh egg pasta at home is an institution.
 They don’t put salt in the dough because (rightly) the pasta is cooked already in salted water.